JuliaWaveScattering/MultipleScattering.jl/docs/src/manual/shapes.md

 ```
 ![Plot the three shapes](../assets/shapes.png)

-The `Box` and `TimeOfFlight` are usually region where particles are placed.
+The `Box` and `TimeOfFlightPlaneWaveToPoint` are usually region where particles are placed.
 Time of flight is a shape which contains shapes from a half space which take at most `t` time to reach from the listener.
 The `Circle` is also used to define circular particles.